QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

 10. (Optional) [Uninstall the old template.](/doc/templates/#uninstalling)
     Make sure that the template you're uninstalling is the old one, not the new one!

-## Summary instructions for Fedora Minimal TemplateVMs
+## Summary instructions for Fedora Minimal templates

 **Note:** The prompt on each line indicates where each command should be entered: `dom0`, `fedora-<old>`, or `fedora-<new>`, where `<old>` is the Fedora version number *from* which you are upgrading, and `<new>` is the Fedora version number *to* which you are upgrading.